 When I started I just had an assumption for a feature that I imagined that would be good and would make the product stand out in the market.
 But the conversations I had during the qualitative research and the numbers from the quantitative research were what made really clear which path to go.

 The first testing was crucial for my project and I'm glad that I made it as soon as I finished the first prototype.
 I could test a different concept and I saw that it was not the right step for this moment.
 Every user testing in this process was really important and the feedback helped me learn and improve my design.

 I started my week creating a Trello board, even though I was working by myself, with all the process and deliverables that I needed to complete on this 5 days.
 During my morning alone-stand up I could plan my day quicker and thanks to that I didn’t lose so much of my sleep during these days.
 Also, organizing my layers, frames, screens and planning what could be the components of my design was really helpful in all the changes that I had all the way.
 When you have such a short time, this is gold!
 It gave me more time to think about important details because it was way easier to change everything.

 Thank you for reading!
 If you have any questions or feedback, please feel free to leave a comment or contact me at firstname.lastname@example.org .

-Also, I am not affiliated with Albelli, just a UX Design student that wants to learn more :)
+Also, I am not affiliated with Albelli, just a UX Designer that wants to learn more :)